Updated May 8, 2023

 Shopify (Pros and Cons)

-Below are the pros and cons
+Below are the pros and cons:

-- Shopify has a clean and easy to use interface.
+- Shopify has a clean and easy-to-use interface.

-- Being an E-Commerce platform, it is already a hosted site and thus its security is stronger than that of WordPress.
+- Being an E-Commerce platform, it is already a hosted site, and thus its security is stronger than that of WordPress.

-- It provides a good variety of free, responsive and attractive templates
+- It provides a good variety of free, responsive, and attractive templates.

 - It provides excellent point-of-sale options.

-- It doesn’t come with the email hosting feature
+- It doesn’t come with the email hosting feature.

-- Sometimes Shopify themes become a little bit difficult to customize
+- Sometimes Shopify themes become a little bit difficult to customize.

-- Shopify may not be a favorable option in case of a platform migration process
+- Shopify may not be a favorable option in case of a platform migration process.

-Key Differences Between WordPress and Shopify
+Key Differences Between WordPress vs Shopify

-- Being an E-Commerce platform, Shopify is already a hosted site and thus it provides much better security than WordPress
+- Being an E-Commerce platform, Shopify is already a hosted site, and thus it provides much better security than WordPress.

 Comparison Table Between WordPress vs Shopify